modelbricks/modelbricks.github.io/pages/construction.md

 ## The original model

 The creation of ModelBricks begins with a full model.
-As an example, we can take this model of a Rho GTPase cycle, which was created by Ota et al. in 2015 (PMID: <a href="https://www.ncbi.nlm.nih.gov/pubmed/?term=25628036">25628036</a>).
+As an example, we can take this model of a Rho GTPase cycle, which was published by Ota et al. in 2015 (PMID: <a href="https://www.ncbi.nlm.nih.gov/pubmed/?term=25628036">25628036</a>).

 <center>
   <table>